The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Introduction

-The recently developed quasiperiodic mosaic lattice models \citep{wang2020a,zhou2023c,gao2024,huang2025} and their generalizations~\cite{longhi2023a,dai2023,lin2024,guo2024,wei2024,longhi2024} advance the rigorous characterization of all eigenstates in the spectra through the analytical study of their localization properties (Lyapunov exponent or LE) using Avila's global theory \citep{avila2015}.
-With the mosaic models, the MEs can also be analytically obtained.
-On the other hand, while the various exactly solvable models are proposed, these different models are treated on a case-by-case basis.
-There is no unified theory showing that under what conditions a generic exactly solvable model undergoes phase transitions between the pure localized, extended, and critical phases without MEs, and otherwise it possesses MEs that separate these states, i.e., the transitions are energy-dependent.
-Besides, Avila's global theory enables an analytic study of the spinless models with nearest-neighbour hopping, while the exact results for more complicated systems are scarce, hindering the in-depth understanding of the localization physics in more generic systems.
-For instance, the universal mechanism for critical states in the complex systems with internal degrees of freedom, such as spins, remains unknown.
-Addressing these issues is not only important in fundamental theory, but also of high significance in experiment, as the remarkable experimental progresses in engineering the spin and orbital degrees of freedom~\cite{zhang2018,liu2014,wu2016,wang2018,sun2018,song2019,lu2020,wang2021,zhang2024e} have enabled the realization of complex QP systems beyond toy models.
-These crucial fundamental issues motivate us to establish a universal theory that can generically characterize spinful QP lattice systems without relying on specific microscopic details.
+The recently developed quasiperiodic mosaic models \citep{wang2020a,zhou2023c,gao2024,huang2025} and their generalizations~\cite{longhi2023a,dai2023,lin2024,guo2024,wei2024,longhi2024} advance the rigorous study of localization physics in QP systems, but many important issues remain unexplored.
+The extended, localized, and critical states bring up seven fundamental localization phases in nature, including three pure phases and four coexisting ones (three doubly and one triply coexisting phases).
+However, thus far there was no unified quantum system which is shown to host all these phases.
+Especially, the exactly solvable models for the complete set of such phases are crucial for the analytical study of the generic localization physics, but are currently lacking. {Moreover, the renormalization group theory developed in Ref.~\cite{goncalves2023a} provides important insights into the characterization of transitions between the distinct types of localization phases and mobility edges, while a unified and rigorous framework that elucidates the underlying universal physical mechanisms for all these fundamental phases remains elusive.} Besides, while Avila's global theory enables an analytic study of the spinless models, generalization of the study to the cases beyond spinless systems, {or even pointing out the condition for the spinful case can be reduced to the effective spinless model,} is not only important in fundamental physics, but also desired in experiment.
+For instance, the generic mechanism for critical states in the complex systems with internal degrees of freedom, such as spins, remains unknown.
+On the other hand, the remarkable experimental progresses in engineering the spin and orbital degrees of freedom~\cite{zhang2018,liu2014,wu2016,wang2018,sun2018,song2019,lu2020,wang2021,zhang2024e} have enabled the realization of complex QP systems beyond spinless toy models.
+These crucial fundamental issues motivate us to establish a generic theory that can generically characterize {a broad class of} spinful QP lattice systems without relying on specific microscopic details.